16 Sep Our Top 10 Bucket List

 TSB Bank Festival Of Lights

 New Plymouth’s Pukekura Park is transformed after dark into a wonderland of lights.
 Explore the many electric events and spectacular lighting displays at this nationally renowned festival.
-The TSB Festival of Light from from mid December until early February.
+The TSB Festival of Light from mid-December until early February.

 Pukeiti Rhododendron Gardens